Step 1Before you apply

 Step 7Appraisals

 Split-receipting (donation/sale) refers to a type of donation where the donor receives a cash advantage for a portion of the fair market value of an object and a tax benefit for the remaining donated portion of the fair market value.
+When an application for certification is presented for split-receipting, appraisal(s) for the entire estimated fair market value must be provided (donation and sale portions combined).
 The same policy outlined above for the number of appraisals applies.
-Therefore, if the estimated fair market value of the donation is equal to or above $50,000.00 CAN, two appraisals will be required, even if the donation portion is under $50,000.00 CAN.
+Therefore, if the estimated fair market value of the cultural property is equal to or above $50,000.00 CAN, two appraisals will be required, even if the donation portion is under $50,000.00 CAN.

 The applicant MUST provide the following documents and information to the appraiser(s):